usc-isi-i2/mowgli-in-the-jungle/README.md

 **Folders**:

-* The data can be found in the folder `bin`.
+* The data can be found in the folder `data`.
 This folder contains one file per dataset, with all entries for both the train and the dev partitions.
 Namely, each file is structured as a single Python object following the `classes.py` specification for a `Dataset`.
 No test data is provided.
 * The example baseline outputs a list of labels in the `output` folder.
 The destination folder can easily be modified by changing the value of the `outdir` variable in the baseline script.

 **Other relevant files/folders:**
-* `inspect_data.py` computes some general statistics about each of the datasets based on their `.bin` files.
+* `inspect_data.py` computes some general statistics about each of the datasets based on their files.
 This can give you an idea of the amount of possible answers, or the average length of the question.
 * the folder `evaluation` has a python and a shell script that perform dedicated evaluation outside of the system script.
 These scripts can be useful to perform multi-dataset evaluation in a single run.

 ### What is a question and what is an answer?